cairis-platform/cairis/docs/api.rst

 API documentation can be found on `SwaggerHub <https://app.swaggerhub.com/apis/failys/CAIRIS>`_.

-SwaggerHub provides a virtual server at https://virtserver.swaggerhub.com/failys/CAIRIS you can use to quickly test get/post/put/delete methods on end-points without setting up HuaHana, authenticating, etc.
+SwaggerHub provides a virtual server at https://virtserver.swaggerhub.com/failys/CAIRIS you can use to quickly test get/post/put/delete methods on end-points without setting up CAIRIS, authenticating, etc.

 .. code-block:: bash